Change your irrigation clock

 Drip irrigation is the perfect match for your plants, but running drip too many days a week is the biggest mistake most homeowners make.

-Our parched desert soil makes it tough for water to soak in very deep.
-That's why we suggest the cycle-and-soak method of irrigation.
+Our parched soil makes it tough for water to soak in deeply.
+That's why we suggest watering for 12 minutes total, over three short cycles.

 Get smart about landscape watering